-All work is due by 11:59 p.m., Central Time, on the day assigned on the course syllabus.
+All work is due by 11:59 p.m., Eastern Time, on the day assigned on the course syllabus.
 All coursework (except the final projects in the course) will be due on Sundays throughout the term.
 Any items not submitted prior to the due date will not be accepted.
 No late assignments will be accepted in the course without prior approval.
 Waiting until the last minute is STRONGLY DISCOURAGED.
 There are NO EXCEPTIONS to this policy.
+Please review the guidelines and grading rubric for critical thinking assignments under the course link for information.